Eric-peng111/Android_app_social/admin/Report.md

 4. Singleton patterns

-   * Objective:It is used for create the class where only one instance of a class is created in all project file.
+   * Objective: It is used for create the class where only one instance of a class is created in all project file.

    * Locations: app\src\main\java\com\example\myfirstapp\ Firebase

-   * Reasons:In one application of project, once created, there will be only one instance of firebase instance from beginning to the end.
+   * Reasons: In one application of project, once created, there will be only one instance of firebase instance from beginning to the end.
 So singleton pattern is perfectly suitable to be used in such a class.

-5. *Iterator patterns*
+5. Iterator patterns

-   * Objective:A method for accessing collections that can be used to iterate over collections like ArrayList and HashSet.
+   * Objective: A method for accessing collections that can be used to iterate over collections like ArrayList and HashSet.

    * Locations: